 Issuer: Santander Consumer Finance, S.A.

+LEI code of the Issuer 5493000LM0MZ4JPMGM90

-Risk Factors: risks.
-T Issuer t Investing in Notes issued under the Programme involves certain risks.
+Risk Factors: Investing in Notes issued under the Programme involves certain risks.
 The principal risk factors that may affect the abilities of the Issuer to fulfil its obligations under the Notes are discussed under "Risk Factors", above.

-Arranger: Barclay rs Bank PLC
+Arranger: Barclays Bank Ireland PLC

-Dealers: Banco Santander, S.A., Bank of America Merrill Lynch International DAC, Barclays Bank Ireland PLC, Barclays Bank PLC, Citigroup Global Markets Europe AG, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Coöperatieve Rabobank U.A., Crédit Agricole Corporate and Investment Bank, Credit Suisse Securities (Europe) Limited, Goldman Sachs International, HPC, S.A., ING Bank N.V., J.P.
+Dealers: Banco Santander, S.A., Bank of America Merrill Lynch International DAC, Barclays Bank Ireland PLC, Citigroup Global Markets Europe AG, Citigroup Global Markets Limited Commerzbank Aktiengesellschaft, Coöperatieve Rabobank U.A., Crédit Agricole Corporate and Investment Bank, Credit Suisse Securities (Europe) Limited, Credit Suisse Securities Sociedad de Valores S.A., Goldman Sachs International, HPC, S.A., ING Bank N.V., J.P.
 Morgan AG, J.P.
 Morgan Securities plc, NATIXIS, NatWest Markets N.V., NatWest Markets Plc, Skandinaviska Enskilda Banken AB (publ), Société Générale, UBS Europe SE and any other Dealer appointed from time to time by the Issuer either generally in respect of the Programme or in relation to a particular issue of Notes.

-Issuing and Paying Agent: Citiban k, N.A., London Branch
+Issuing and Paying Agent: Citibank, N.A., London Branch

 Listing Agent: Matheson

-Programme Amount: The aggregate principal amount of Notes outstanding at any time will not exceed €10,000,000,000 or its equivalent in alternative currencies subject to applicable legal and regulatory requirements.
+Programme Amount: The aggregate principal amount of Notes outstanding at any time will not exceed EUR 10,000,000,000 or its equivalent in alternative currencies subject to applicable legal and regulatory requirements.
 The Programme Amount may be increased from time to time in accordance with the Dealer Agreement.

 Currencies: Notes may be issued in Euro, Sterling, Swiss Francs, United States Dollars, Swedish Kronor, Norwegian Kroner, Danish Kroner and Polish Zloty, and such other currencies as may be agreed between the Issuer and the relevant Dealer(s) from time to time and subject to the necessary regulatory requirements having been satisfied.

-Denominations: Definiti Notes shall be issued (and interests therein exchanged for two Notes, if applicable) in the following minimum nations (or integral multiples thereof):
+Denominations: Global Notes shall be issued (and interests therein exchanged Definitive Notes, if applicable) in the following minimum denominations (or integral multiples thereof):

 (a) for U.S.\$ Notes, U.S.\$500,000;

-(b) for Euro Notes, €500,000;
+(b) for Euro Notes, EUR 500,000;

 (c) for Sterling Notes, £100,000;

 (d) for Swiss Franc Notes, CHF 500,000;

-(e) for Swedish Kronor Notes, an amount in SEK equal to a minimum of $\ensuremath{\epsilon} 100,\!000;$
+(e) for Swedish Kronor Notes, an amount in SEK equal to minimum of EUR 100,000;

 (f) for Norwegian Kroner Notes, Nkr 1,500,000;

 (g) for Danish Kroner Notes, Dkr 1,000,000;

 (h) for Polish Zloty Notes, PLN 500,000;